Danforth Collegiate and Technical Institute

-Danforth Collegiate and Technical Institute (known as Danforth CTI, DCTI, or Danforth), formerly Danforth Technical School and Riverdale Branch Technical School is a secondary school in Toronto, Ontario, Canada.
+Danforth Collegiate and Technical Institute (known as Danforth CTI, DCTI, or simply Danforth Tech), formerly Danforth Technical School and Riverdale Branch Technical School is a secondary school in Toronto, Ontario, Canada.
 It is located to the east of the city's Greek neighbourhood and between the Greenwood and Donlands subway stations.
 As the name suggests, it is set up as a technical school, with trades training and special shops for auto repair, carpentry etc. Danforth was built as a specialist technical school in 1922, so it has a number of specialist areas and a fair stock of equipment.
 It is a part of the Toronto District School Board (TDSB).
 Prior to 1998, it was within the Toronto Board of Education (TBE).
 Attached to Danforth is the Toronto Urban Studies Centre, an outdoor educational school.
 The school's motto is "Faciendo Discimus," which means "We learn by doing."

 History

 Originally existed in 1912 as Riverdale Branch Technical School, the building has been added to many times since it was founded in 1923, and there are sections of the school built in almost every decade of the twentieth century.
 Danforth has a maze-like basement.
 At least one basement level is permanently sealed to students creating a number of rumours about what might be down there (including a connection to the subway that runs under the school, a rifle range, and a bomb shelter).
 The sub-basement does in fact host the school's active Cadet Corps and National Defence course.
 According to the current principal the range is still mostly intact.
 The school has three gyms, which is remarkable in a Toronto public school, and a large 1920s auditorium which is occasionally used in films.
 Additional facilities include a weight room, and a swimming pool.
 The main school façade is Collegiate Gothic was designed by architect C.E.
 Cyril Dyson.

 In 1932, Riverdale Tech was renamed to Danforth Technical School.
 It was renamed to Danforth Collegiate and Technical Institute several years later.

 Danforth is known for having sent more of its students and staff to the Second World War than any other school in the British Commonwealth, and has a large stained-glass window in the library to act as its war memorial.

 During World War II, the facilities of Danforth were used for Combined Operations Headquarters training.

 On April 25, 2012, a 3-alarm fire occurred at the school.
 The fire began in the school's drama studio, and quickly spread to the adjacent music room.
 As of April 28, it is speculated that the cause of the blaze was arson; an investigation is currently being held by Toronto police.